pyrxallan/Phase-1-Project/README.md

 Register: Fill out the registration form to join clubs

 For Club Leaders:
-The platform provides visibility for your club
+- The platform provides visibility for your club

-Students can easily find and join your activities
+- Students can easily find and join your activities

-Event announcements reach interested students
+- Event announcements reach interested students

-🔧 API Endpoints Used
-The application uses JSONPlaceholder API for demonstration:

-GET /posts - Fetches club data (transformed to club format)

-POST /posts - Simulates registration submissions

-🎨 Customization
+### Customization
 Adding New Clubs
 Edit the loadFallbackData() method in script.js to add new clubs: